Baguuc/latinrs/README.md

 ```

 To encode a **single character** into its latin form you can use _encode_char_ function,
-if the provided character Latin.rs is not special it will be returned in it's original form.
+if the provided character is not special it will be returned in it's original form.
-Note that the output of this function Latin.rs is str meaning **it can be longer than one character**.
+Note that the output of this function is str meaning **it can be longer than one character**.
 Example:

 ```rust